Superior Grip, Classic Style: The Best Boat Shoes In 2022

 - ModelDocksides B727

-Nothing’s cooler than not caring enough to even list your own shoe, right?
+Nothing’s cooler than not caring enough even to list your own shoe, right?
 Humor aside, this Unlisted Santon boat shoe brings all the quality of Kenneth Cole to the table that we’ve grown to know and love over the years.
-Made of canvas and a flexible synthetic sole, this boat shoe brings all the rustic charm to the table, while keeping the unnecessary add-ons at home.
+This modern take on the classic boat shoe features canvas and a flexible synthetic sole.
+These deck shoes bring all the rustic charm to the table while keeping the unnecessary add-ons at home.
 No frills, all flair with these guys.
-The traditional two-eye design and thin brown strip above the outsole gives an excellent attention to detail that can’t be beat, while the durable interior keeps you in comfort, and under protection.
+The traditional two-eye design and the thin brown strip above the outsole showcase attention to detail that can’t be beaten, while the durable interior keeps you comfortable and under protection.
 Best of all?
 Kenneth Cole’s name is widespread and adored, but the prices are kept relatively low.

 Synthetic sole is comfortable and helps keep costs down